organicaudio/useful-code-snippets2/docs/spring/spring-boot.md

   4. added via maven dependecy
   5. Output on console "LiveReload Server is Running"

+Also adds h2 console on http://localhost:8080/h2-console.
+You may need override the "JDBC URL" with the one from the startup console message from spring boot.

 ## packaging

 - Standard: Jar with all **dependencies included** (Fat Jar, Shaded Jar) and also **executable**